jcarvalho/blog/cv.md

 - Bootstrapped the Engineering On-Call Program
 - Implemented a fully fledged Multi-Region Disaster Recovery solution
-- Maintained a legacy Rails-based monolith, including: migration from Rails 4 to Rails 5, upgrade from Ruby 2.3 to 2.6, migration from Heroku to Kubernetes
+- Maintained a legacy Rails-based monolith, including: migration from Rails 4 to Rails 5, upgrade from Ruby 2.3 to 2.6, migration from Heroku to Kubernetes, and isolation of critical functionality
 - Assisted the design and implementation of our own Kubernetes-based PaaS, and the migration of multiple applications from Heroku to it
 - Rebuilt the Real Time Messaging infrastructure for the core platform, allowing